 The year started with a very sophisticated attack on one of the biggest healthcare providers in the country, Anthem.
 This attack led to the personal data (including social security numbers, health care ID numbers, and income data) of over 80 million users to become compromised.
 Interestingly, the data was not encrypted.

 As per HIPAA guidelines, encryption is an “addressable” but not a required control.
 Hence, it’s up to the healthcare provider to decide how best to protect its customers’ data.
 Although Anthem encrypted its data when moving it to other databases (data in transit), it did not enforce encryption during data storage (data at rest), creating an optimally vulnerable site for attackers to invade.

-Securing both the ‘data in transit’ and ‘data at rest’ are crucial data life cycle requirements, which are thoroughly covered across all the standards (HIPAA, NIST 800-53, and ISO 27001 etc.).
+Securing both data in transit and data at rest are crucial data life cycle requirements, which are thoroughly covered across all the standards (HIPAA, NIST 800-53, ISO 27001, etc.).
 Making matters worse, the attackers were able to bypass other security controls to gain access to an internal administrator’s credentials.

 Hackers gained some of the most valuable information which is impossible to change or cancel once breached.
 Even though Anthem offered free credit monitoring and ID protection services to their customers for a year, this can be a lifelong battle for affected customers as they can be the victim of ID theft, fraudulent tax returns, and other detrimental effects that can take place over the long term future.
 This breach puts the healthcare industry in the spotlight as their security standards and best practices will be questioned for some time down the line.